 - Has a vehicle that you and your neighbours have never seen before suddenly appeared in your road and no one is claiming ownership?

 Basically, an abandoned vehicle is a vehicle which appears to have been given up or forsaken.

 You can report an abandoned car or vehicle to Newcastle-under-Lyme Borough Council in the following ways:-

-- Online - using the Report an abandoned car form available from this website
+- Online - using the Report an abandoned car online form.

 - By telephone - by calling 01782 717717

 - When reporting an abandoned vehicle to the Council you will be asked to provide as much of the following information about the vehicle as possible:-